 Continuing in the Channel, Whitby commanded the Royal Sovereign in the celebrated Cornwallis Retreat on 17 June 1795.
 In February 1796 Cornwallis was appointed commander-in-chief of the Leeward Islands, and with Whitby acting as his flag captain once more he set sail on 1 March, only to return on the 15th after the Royal Sovereign had been fouled by a transport, causing the loss of one hundred and forty two men when that vessel went down.
 Shortly afterwards Cornwallis struck his flag following a court martial and dispute with the Board of Admiralty, and Whitby left the Royal Sovereign with him.

-In May 1799 Whitby recommissioned the Severn 44, going out to the Leeward Islands with a convoy in the spring of 1800, but he left that vessel on her return within the year.
+In May 1799 Whitby recommissioned the Severn 44, going out to the Leeward Islands with a convoy in the spring of 1800, but he left that vessel on being summoned home to serve as Cornwallis’ flag-captain on that officer’s recall.
 From June to September 1801 he commanded the Ville de Paris 110 with the flag of Cornwallis in the Channel.
-He subsequently commanded the Belleisle 74 in the Mediterranean and at Malta from 7 October 1801, retaining her through the peace to the resumption of hostilities in 1803, latterly off Toulon.
-Having been succeeded by Captain William Hargood on 18 March 1804 he later rejoined Cornwallis, who was now the commander-in-chief in the Channel, commanding the Ville de Paris 110 through 1805 until the beginning of 1806.
+He subsequently moved with the admiral into the Belleisle 74 on 7 October 1801, retaining her through the peace to the resumption of hostilities in 1803, latterly off Toulon.
+Having been succeeded by Captain William Hargood on 18 March 1804 he rejoined Cornwallis, who was now the commander-in-chief in the Channel, commanding the Ville de Paris 110 from July 1804 until his patron’s retirement at the beginning of 1806.

-In 1802 Whitby married 19 year-old Mary Ann Theresa Symonds, daughter of Captain Thomas Symonds, and they later lived with Cornwallis at his estate of Newlands, near Lymington in Hampshire.
+In 1802 Whitby married 19 year-old Mary Ann Theresa Symonds, daughter of Captain Thomas Symonds from his second marriage, and they later lived with Cornwallis at his estate of Newlands, near Lymington in Hampshire.
 The childless Cornwallis was extremely fond of the young couple, and following Whitby’s death his widow remained at the house with her daughter, Theresa John Cornwallis Whitby, and cared for Cornwallis until his death in 1819, whereupon she inherited the estate.
-Cornwallis was buried next to Whitby at New Milton.
-Mrs Whitby died in 1850 having established a reputation as a writer and an expert on silkworms, in which subject she corresponded with Charles Darwin.
+Cornwallis was buried next to Whitby at Milford on Sea.
+Mrs Whitby died in 1850 having established a reputation as a writer and an expert on silkworms, in which subject she corresponded with Charles Darwin